Mikael2983/OC_P9_Develop_web_application_using_Django/README.md

 # LITReview

 The project is a webapp which enables a community of users to publish reviews on books and literature on demand.
-Moreover, the users can follow or unfollow other users.
+Moreover, the user can follow, be followed or block other members.

 ## Fonctionnalités de l'application
-The application presents four main use cases:
+The application presents three main use cases:

  - The publication of book or article reviews;
  - The request for criticism on a particular book or article;
  - Viewing reviews of members followed.
- - the user can follow, be followed or block other members

 ## Setup
 ### Prérequis